ToFec/OneShotImageRegistration/README.md

 **to start a registration call:** python src/OnePatchShot.py --trainingFiles=PATH_TO_INPUT_CSV_FILE  --outputPath=OUTPUT_PATH

+_the refactored version of the code allows the user to use the net not only in a one-shot fashion but also to train and test the network in a conventional way, to fine-tune existing models (for a few-shot approach) and to enable diffeomorphic registration. a detailed description how to use those features will follow soon._

 the input csv file contains a list of folders; each folder represents a separate registration task; the image files in the folders must follow the following naming scheme:

 * first image: img0.FILE_FORMAT